swat-lab-optimization/RIGAA_tool/README.md

 ```
 10. The provided installation instructions were based on the one provided in the D4RL repository.
 For more details, please refer to the [D4RL repository](https://github.com/Farama-Foundation/D4RL).

-### Installing the BeamNG simulator for autonomous vehicle case study
+## Installing the BeamNG simulator for autonomous vehicle case study
+The provided installation instructions are based on the instructions that can be found in the [SBFT CPS tool competition repository](https://github.com/sbft-cps-tool-competition/cps-tool-competition/blob/main/documentation/INSTALL.md).

 1. This tool needs the BeamNG simulator to be installed on the machine where it is running.
 A free version of the BeamNG simulator for research purposes can be obtained by registering at https://register.beamng.tech and following the instructions provided by BeamNG.
 > **Note**: As stated on the BeamNG registration page, please use your university email address.